There are so many reasons to visit Toronto, but we’ve narrowed it down to seven to make your trip planning a bit easier.

 In the last few years, the beer scene in Toronto has been steadily growing and now the Greater Toronto Area has over 30 breweries.
 Beer lovers can visit Toronto and try an amazing array of local beers and for many breweries, such as Halo or Godspeed, you can literally see the beer being brewed in their tanks while sipping back a pint or two.
 There are also a lot of great beer festivals throughout the year such as Cask Days and events hosted by the Society of Beer Drinking Ladies.
 If beer is not your drink of choice, Toronto is also home to the Brickworks Cider brewery and even a local sake brewery as well.

 Many artists call Toronto their home and there are many places to see a variety of art in the city.
-The Art Gallery of Toronto always brings in some incredible exhibits and the Museum of Contemporary Art just opened earlier this year.
+The Art Gallery of Ontario always brings in some incredible exhibits and the Museum of Contemporary Art just opened earlier this year.
 Smaller galleries are sprinkled throughout the city and there are always art shows happening at any time throughout the year.
 For people who love street art, Toronto has many spots to see some impressive pieces as well.
 Graffiti Alley is a great place to see a lot of art in one place and the sidestreets of Kensington Market always has some street art to discover.
 Check out our list of the best places to see street art in Toronto.

 Experience Toronto attractions like the locals